abernicchia-heroku/heroku-auditevents-logger/README.md

 # Heroku Audit Events Logger

-A Python script that runs on Heroku via the Heroku Scheduler addon to retrieve and log audit trail events from the Heroku Platform API on a daily basis.
+A Python application that runs on Heroku to retrieve and log audit trail events from the Heroku Platform API.
+It includes both a scheduled processing script and a web interface for monitoring and managing the processing logs.

 ## Features

 - **Daily Processing**: Retrieves audit events from the previous day when triggered
+- **Custom Date Processing**: Override date to retrieve audit events for any specific date
+- **Web Interface**: Streamlit-based web UI for viewing and managing processing logs
 - **Duplicate Prevention**: Checks if events for a date have already been processed
 - **Concurrency Safety**: Atomic database locking prevents multiple processes from processing the same date
 - **Database Logging**: Stores processing status and results in PostgreSQL
 - **External Scheduling**: Designed to run via Heroku Scheduler addon
 - **Error Handling**: Comprehensive error handling and logging
-- **Simple Execution**: Single command-line script with no web server
+- **Flexible Execution**: Command-line script with optional date parameter
 - **Stuck Process Cleanup**: Automatically cleans up stuck processing records

 ## Setup